sathvik-spartan/sathvik-spartan/README.md

 ## Enriching the Community

 > Note that some of my repositories — both created and forked — serve as **educational resources**.
-> THUS, ACTING AS A HELPING HAND TOWARDS THE COMMUNITY
+> THUS, ACTING AS A HELPING HAND TOWARDS THis AMAZING OPEN-SOURCE COMMUNITY

 ## Beyond the Code